limmer55/zuckoffmusk/README.md

-# Zuck Off Musk - a twitter/x and meta blocker
+# Zuck Off!
+Musk - a twitter/x and meta blocker
-**This Chrome extension blocks access to meta and twitter/x.**
+**Blocks all traffic to Musks Twitter/X and Zuckerbergs meta sites.**

 ## Installation